Table Of Contents

 NAIC Committees and Working Groups

-The NAIC released their 2024 Committee Structure, which breaks down who overlooks the different regulatory priorities.
-The A committee subgroup looks over annuities and life insurance.
+The NAIC released its 2025 Committee Structure, which breaks down who overlooks the different regulatory priorities.
+The A committee and its subgroups manage annuities and life insurance issues and goals.

 Life Insurance and Annuities (A) Committee

 The Life Insurance and Annuities (A) Committee is a subgroup of the NAIC that handles issues with life insurance and annuity products.
-The committee comprises several working groups, including the Annuity Disclosure (A) Working Group, the Annuity Suitability (A) Working Group and the Retirement Security (A) Working Group.
+The committee comprises several working groups, including the Annuity Suitability (A) Working Group, the Life and Annuity Illustration (A) Subgroup and the Variable Annuities Capital and Reserve (E/A) Subgroup.

-Collectively, these subgroups review and revise annuity model regulations and make recommendations in alignment with the NAIC’s mission and initiatives.
+Collectively, these subgroups review and revise life insurance and annuity model regulations and make recommendations in alignment with the NAIC’s mission and initiatives.

 Retired couple meeting with financial advisor